-*At each swim team event, please check in with the volunteer coordinator, Karen Chapman, so we know your spot is covered.
-Please reach out with any questions to [email protected]
+*At each swim team event, please check in with the volunteer coordinator, Jocelyn Brooks, so we know your spot is covered.
+Please reach out with any questions.

 Q. Why are volunteers needed?